nataliehammonddressage/nataliehammonddressage.github.io/training.md

   - "Training"
 ---

-{% picture assets/images/2020/NatalieHammondDressage2020-8.jpg --alt Natalie training Lander and Kadi %}
+{% picture assets/images/2023/2022USDressageFinals/USDressageFinals-4.jpg --alt 2022 US Dressage Finals %}

 Finding a dressage trainer that will work with you and your horse is an important part of the process of becoming a rider that can earn high marks in your tests.
 Natalie works with all levels of riders and horses to raise the bar on their performance at home or in competition.